Skip to contents

 Update annotations

-1. Pressing the “export” button in the upper left of “Annotate” screen and saving the file.
+1. Export your changes by pressing the “export” button in the upper left of the “Annotate” screen

-Where “/path/to/metacell_types_file” is the path of the exported file.
+Where “/path/to/metacell_types_file” is the path to your exported file.

-You can load metadata fields for each metacell using the metadata parameter in import_dataset command:
+You can add metadata for each metacell during import:

 import_dataset(